-Specialty Systems' revenue in 2000 increased compared to revenue in 1999 primarily due to the acquisition of Northfield Freezing Equipment in February 2000, higher sales volumes of food processing and handling equipment, continued growth in our after-market services and higher sales volumes of Jetway(R) systems.
-These increases were partly offset by lower sales volumes of ground support equipment, such as domestic loaders, deicers and material handling systems, and by lower sales of loaders in Europe and the Middle East, as airlines responded to higher operating costs primarily driven by higher fuel costs, in 2000 by restricting capital purchases.
-In addition, lower sales volumes of agricultural machinery also partly offset the increased revenue.
+Specialty Systems' revenue increased in 2000 compared to 1999 by approximately \$38.5 million due to the acquisition of Northfield Freezing Equipment in February 2000 and by \$19.1 million due to continued growth in our aftermarket services.
+These increases were partly offset by a \$21.7 million decrease in sales of agricultural machinery, a \$12.1 million decrease in sales of domestic loaders and a \$9.4 million decrease in sales of loaders in Europe and the Middle East.
+Reduced loader sales resulted as airlines responded to higher operating costs, primarily driven by higher fuel costs in 2000, by restricting capital purchases.